| The following history report of the NYC Transit Police

 operated primarily in midtown Manhattan and downtown Brooklyn.

 Their duties also included bomb and terrorists threats.
+In

 1980 the Vandal Squad was formed.
 Their mission was to